Regi (Pokémon): Reception

 IGN, as part of its "Pokémon of the Day" series, criticized the designs of the Regis, finding that the lack of animalistic elements in Regirock and Regice's design were unappealing in comparison to other similar designs.
 Though they briefly highlighted Registeel for appearing the most "plausible" of the Regis and having good in-battle utility, they felt as though the Regis' designs were not particularly strong ones.
 McKinley Noble of GamePro found the design of Regigigas to be a negative one in the selection of Pokémon Diamond and Pearls Pokémon, stating that it "looks like a horrifying, mutated Christmas tree demon."

-(from left to right) Potential origins discussed for the Regi included golems and the Greek Titans, while Regieleki and Regidrago were discussed as potentially being inspired by the Baghdad Battery and dragons.
+(from left to right) Potential origins discussed for the Regis included golems and the Greek Titans, while Regieleki and Regidrago were discussed as potentially being inspired by the Baghdad Battery and dragons.

 Cian Maher, writing for TheGamer, analyzed the Regis' historical and mythological connotations to illustrate the deep design backgrounds of Legendary Pokémon.
-He highlighted the associations that the Regis had with the golems of Jewish folklore; he also analyzed the historical background of the terms "regi" and "gigas," ancient Greek terms, which indicated to him that the Regi were potentially inspired by the Titans of Greek mythology as well, believing that Regigigas being sealed away added credence to this connection.
+He highlighted the associations that the Regis had with the golems of Jewish folklore; he also analyzed the historical background of the terms "regi" and "gigas," ancient Greek terms, which indicated to him that the Regis were potentially inspired by the Titans of Greek mythology as well, believing that Regigigas being sealed away added credence to this connection.
 He highlighted Regieleki and Regidrago's designs, believing that their shared origins in ancient, unexplained phenomenon—such as the Baghdad Battery and dragons—showed a further experimentation of ideas used for the Regis.
 Matthew Wilcox, writing for Screen Rant, commented on their association with braille.
 He found that despite the educational intent of having children learn braille through the puzzle used to unlock the Regis, the lesson lacked a proper real-life utility, as knowing how to read braille was not a vital skill for the vast bulk of people playing the games.
 Despite braille's association with the Regis in the fandom, its replacement in various contexts by regular text and the Unown language in the games indicated to Wilcox the failure of the lesson overall.

-An urban legend believed the Regi to be associated with the atomic bombings in Japan.
+An urban legend believed the Regis to be associated with the atomic bombings in Japan.